 “When under pressure, we don’t rise to the level of our expectations, we fall to our level of training,” says the Greek poet and soldier Archilochus.
 Pithy and pertinent advice 2,600 years ago and today!

 In time you come to embody leadership.
 It becomes part of the way you move, think, and act.
-Like a former British officer who now works for Amazon.
-After a recent meeting in Frankfurt, she made sure each team members had a taxi before getting one herself.
+Like a former British officer who now works for Amazon: after a recent meeting in Frankfurt, she made sure each team members had a taxi before getting one herself.
 She’s just wired that way.

 There is the regular X-Factor, the joy of tapping into each team member’s distinct talents and qualities.
-And then there is the 5X Factor, where you can easily be 500% more productive than steady-state performers, but most people only access flow 10 percent of their time.
+And then there is the 5X Factor, where you can be 500% more productive than steady-state performers, yet most people only access flow 10 percent of their time.
 Going for 5X is countercultural and it involves risk, but the upside is enormous.

 In flow, people are stretched and enjoy struggle (1).
 They step forward, take on responsibility, because it is difficult and worthwhile.
 They get intrigued and figure things out.
 They feel more skillful, strong, creative, happy.

 5,000 EXECUTIVES / PEAK PERFORMANCE WITH A TEAM (2)

 SUPER PRODUCTIVE BUT SELDOM DONE

 IMAGINE THE IMPACT OF JUST A